-The Department of Natural Resources and Environmental Control (DNREC) is in the engineering phase of a project to dredge White Creek, an important navigation channel in the Inland Bays.
+DNREC is in the bidding phase of a project to dredge White Creek and part of the Assawoman Canal.
+Both are important navigation channels in the Inland Bays.

-White Creek is northwest of Bethany Beach and flows south to north into Indian River Bay.
+White Creek is northwest of Bethany Beach.
+It flows from the south to the north into Indian River Bay.
 It serves numerous marinas and boat ramps and connects Assawoman Canal to the bay.